Cryolitia/gpd-fan-driver/gpd-fan.rst

 -----------------

 gpd_fan_board
-  Force specific which module quirk should be used.
+  Force specific which board quirk should be used.
   Use it like "gpd_fan_board=wm2".

    - wm2